ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ### Deploying from an external `kubectl` client

 In the previous [chapter **G026**](G026%20-%20K3s%20cluster%20setup%2009%20~%20Setting%20up%20a%20kubectl%20client%20for%20remote%20access.md) you prepared an external `kubectl` client system for managing remotely your K3s cluster.
-Just don't forget to have such client ready and always use it for handling your K3s cluster.
-This and following chapters will assume that you're using this `kubectl` client system.
+Do not forget to have such client ready and always use it for handling your K3s cluster.
+This and following chapters will assume that you are using this `kubectl` client system.

 ## Choosing the IP ranges for MetalLB